codechecks/docs/faq.md

 DangerJS is a library, codechecks is a platform.
 This means many things but most importantly DangerJS lacks "memory", you can't compare things that happened on the other commit.
 This is solved by Storage API in codechecks where you upload any artifacts so you can easy access them later.
+Using codechecks you can do "simple" dangerjs style checks like if file package.json was modified in this PR fail the build but you can do complicated stuff like: calculate visual difference betweeen screenshots from base and head branches.

 Another issue is user onboarding process, we provide already existing GitHub app which makes onboarding process easy and familiar to our users.
 You install GitHub app on your repos, you copy